mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 The *rpp* tool helps you to

 - create a first project directory,
-- find suitable DICOM files on your disc (working, might crash on some non-DICOM files),
+- find suitable DICOM files on your disc,
 - trigger a processing task on the series, study or patient level, and
 - build and test a containerized workflow package (in progress),
-- create a package and submit to research informatino system (todo: automate).
+- create a package and submit to research information system (todo: automate).

 A minimal workflow requires 8 commands to compute the signal-to-noise ratio of all DICOM series in our test data folder: